yehia67/documentation/iota-basics/0.1/concepts/bundles-and-transactions.md

 Each transaction in a bundle must be [structured](../references/structure-of-a-transaction.md) according to the IOTA protocol and contain valid values for all the transaction fields.

 When a transaction is packaged in a bundle, it's given both a `currentIndex` field, which defines its place in the bundle, and a `lastIndex` field, which defines the end of the bundle (head).

-Next, each transaction in the bundle, except the head, is [connected to each other](../references/structure-of-a-bundle.md) through the `trunkTransaction` field.
+Next, each transaction in the bundle, except the head, is [attached to THE proceeding one](../references/structure-of-a-bundle.md) through the `trunkTransaction` field.
+This attachment forms a connection among the transactions so that nodes can find and validate all transactions in a bundle.

 Then, the values of each transaction's `address`, `value`, `obsoleteTag`, `currentIndex`, `lastIndex` and `timestamp` fields are absorbed and squeezed by a cryptographic sponge function to produce an 81-tryte bundle hash.
 This bundle hash is included in each transaction's `bundle` field to seal the package.

 Bundles are atomic, meaning that if any of the transactions in the bundle change, the bundle hash of each transaction would be invalid.